Department of Management Studies & Industrial Engineering, IIT (ISM) Dhanbad

-The Department of Management Studies, IIT (ISM) Dhanbad is the business school of Indian Institute of Technology (Indian School of Mines), Dhanbad which was established in 1977.
-The Department admits students on the basis of Common Admission Test (CAT).
+The Department of Management Studies & Industrial Engineering, IIT (ISM) Dhanbad is the business school of Indian Institute of Technology (Indian School of Mines), Dhanbad which was established in 1977.
+The department admits students on the basis of Common Admission Test (CAT).
 Recently it fetched 29th position in NIRF 2020 rankings introduced by the MHRD.

 Programmes offered

 Undergraduate

-The Department runs minor courses for UG Students of other disciplines in the subjects of:
+The department runs minor courses for UG Students of other disciplines in the subjects of: